Canadian Rockies Multisport Tour

-Day 2 The European chalet-style Post Hotel, the epitome of rustic elegance There's nothing like a morning spin amid towering peaks, virgin forests and the blue-green Bow River Keep an eye out along the way - wildlife sightings are common at the forest's edge Hike through Johnston Canyon to a series of stunning waterfalls Back on your bike, point your wheels toward Lake Louise, where dinner at the Post Hotel adds an elegant flourish to the day.
+Day 2 The European chalet-style Post Hotel, the epitome of old-world elegance There's nothing like a morning spin amid towering peaks, virgin forests and the blue-green Bow River Keep an eye out along the way - wildlife sightings are common at the forest's edge Hike through Johnston Canyon to a series of stunning waterfalls Back on your bike, point your wheels toward Lake Louise, where dinner at the Post Hotel adds an elegant flourish to the day.

 Day 3 Mount Victoria, beautifully reflected in the turquoise waters of Lake Louise Embark on a classic Rockies trek to the historic Plain of Six Glaciers Teahouse Built by Swiss guides in 1924 with the help of the Canadian Pacific Railway, the teahouse is a cozy spot for a lunch break - fancy some chocolate cake?
-If you can pull your eyes away from the stunning vista of glaciers and vertical peaks, you may spot mountain goats or marmots in the nearby boulder fields Join local bear expert and researcher Colleen Campbell for "Bear Biology 101."
+If you can pull your gaze away from the stunning panorama of glaciers and vertical peaks, you may spot mountain goats or marmots in the nearby boulder fields Join local bear expert and researcher Colleen Campbell for "Bear Biology 101."

 Days 4-6 Raft on the Kicking Horse River: Class II-IV adrenaline!
-An early morning photo opportunity at Moraine Lake, where a footpath leads you to Consolation Lake, beneath the Wenkchemna Peaks Get your heart pumping on the Kicking Horse River From the base of Takakkaw Falls, one of Canada's highest cascades, hike to Yoho Lake, nestled deep in Yoho Pass Need to cool down?
+Walk to beautiful Sherbrooke Lake, the largest backcountry body of water in Yoho National Park From the base of Takakkaw Falls, one of Canada's highest cascades, hike to Yoho Lake, nestled deep in Yoho Pass Need to cool down?
 Consider an invigorating polar bear dip in the lake!
-Before saying our farewells, amble along aptly named Emerald Lake past Engelmann spruce and Western red cedar.
+Before saying our farewells, amble along aptly named Emerald Lake past Engelmann spruce and western red cedar.

 The Rimrock Resort Hotel

-Banff, Alberta (1 night) A grand contemporary lodge on Sulphur Mountain with awe-inspiring views of Bow Valley and the surrounding Rockies.
+Banff (1 night) A grand contemporary lodge on Sulphur Mountain with awe-inspiring views of Bow Valley and the surrounding Rockies.
 Travel + Leisure World's Best. (pool, spa)

 Post Hotel & Spa

-Lake Louise, Alberta (2 nights) This European-style chalet set on the Pipestone and Bow Rivers is the epitome of rustic elegance.
+Lake Louise (2 nights) This European-style chalet set on the Pipestone and Bow Rivers is the epitome of old-world elegance.
 A Relais & Châteaux member.
-Condé Nast Traveler Gold List; Travel + Leisure World's Best. (pool, spa)
+Travel + Leisure World's Best. (pool, spa)

 Cathedral Mountain Lodge

-Yoho National Park, British Columbia (1 night) The "romantic accommodations are in charmingly rustic and comfortable log cabins tucked among trees along the glacier-fed Kicking Horse River," reports Andrew Harper.
+Yoho National Park (1 night) The "romantic accommodations are in charmingly rustic and comfortable log cabins tucked among trees along the glacier-fed Kicking Horse River," reports Andrew Harper.